Conservation grazing with Koniks

 The use of ponies as conservation grazers fills a different ecological niche, to that of cattle grazers, in a number of ways.

-One such example is that ponies have top and bottom incisors.
+These ponies have top and bottom incisors.
 This means they can graze closer to the ground, creating bare patches of ground.
 In addition, they are selective grazers, meaning some areas within the reserves may be left untouched.
 This mosaic of habitats encourages a wider variety of plants and invertebrates.

 Sign up here to receive our newsletter